![]() |

 -

-Check your departure platform on your phone
+Check the departure platform on your phone

 Stay one step ahead!
 If you go to www.viaggiatreno.it/infomobilita/index.jsp on your phone and select Torino P. Susa you'll see a list of departures with the planned platform number (Binario previsto) for Trenitalia trains (but not Italo trains) even before the actual platform (Binario reale) is announced on the station departure boards.
 Just remember that they can sometimes switch platforms on the day.